Find Affordable College Courses

 Atlanta, GA

-Emory University landed the #11 spot in the 2023 rankings for the most popular bachelor’s degree economics programs.
-Located in the large city of Atlanta, Emory is a private not-for-profit school with a fairly large student population.
+Emory University came in at #11 in this year’s edition of the Most Popular Economics Bachelor’s Degree Schools in the Southeast Region ranking.
+Located in the large city of Atlanta, Emory is a private not-for-profit school with a large student population.

 About 45% of the students majoring in economics at the school are women while 55% are male.